tanij/dt-exercises/_instructions_mooc/sensorimotor/03_quiz_stateful.md

 ( ) "Belief" is a variable with exact definition, but it hasn't been introduced to us yet.

 [explanation]
 The estimation block derives information, or tentative values for the state variables at each time instant, from the data made available from sensors.
-Real data is always noisy (has random fluctuations on what would be the "real" value), and sometimes it might simply not contain enough information for the estimation algorithm to provide the "real" value.
-Estimators produce estimates, or "guesses" of the real values of state variables.
+Real data is always noisy (has random fluctuations to the "real" value), and sometimes it might simply not contain enough information for the estimation algorithm to provide the "real" value.
+Estimators produce estimates, or "guesses," of the real values of state variables.
 [explanation]

 >> In the case of a Duckiebot driving in Duckietown, how many valid state variables choices could there be? <<